scando1993/thingsboard.github.io/products/demo/privacy-policy.md

 - Opinions and other information submitted via our websites, surveys or other channels (for ex: LinkedIn, Twitter, FB & others)
 - We also may collect additional information that is related to you such as your computer’s operating system, browser, and your use of and activities on our websites
 - When registering, subscribing or ordering on our site, as appropriate, you may be asked to enter your: name, e-mail address, mailing address, phone number or credit card information.
 You may, however, visit our site anonymously.
-- The content you provide through our products: The Services include the Thingsboard Demo, Thingsboard PE Demo, platforms you use, where we collect and store content that you add to the service.
+- The content you provide through our products: The Services include the Pacificsoft Demo, Pacificsoft PE Demo, platforms you use, where we collect and store content that you add to the service.
 This content includes any information about you that you may choose to include.
 - Information you provide through our support channels: The Services also include customer support, where you may choose to submit information regarding a problem you are experiencing with a Service.
 Whether you designate yourself as a technical contact, open a support ticket, speak to one of our representatives directly or otherwise engage with our support team, you will be asked to provide contact information, a summary of the problem you are experiencing, and any other documentation, screenshots or information that would be helpful in resolving the issue.

 <p style="text-align: center; font-size: 1.17em; font-weight: bold;">How we use the information we collect</p>